jbernalvallejo/amazon-quicksight-workshop/1-welcome/3-initial-setup.md

 ![image](../_media/QuicksightLab.png ':size=750')

-This is what happened and was provided to you behind the scenes
+This is what happened and was provided to you behind the scenes:

 1. We provided the data that you will use in quicksight and is on a S3 bucket, you can go ahead a see it
 2. We have run a glue crawler that discovered the data and found out its structures